Language-Research-Technology/ldaca-website/content/working-with-data/process-analyse/index.md

 <SimpleNavigation
 title="Analysing language data at scale" description="Being able to analyse large amounts of language data opens up vast possibilities for researchers across disciplines.
-Language data may also need to be cleaned and processed in other ways to suit your research purposes.
-We are making tools for text analysis available, alongside the Language Technology and Data Analysis Laboratory (LADAL).<br>Test out tools for processing and analysing data, and access analysis and reuse training and tutorials for a diverse range of skill levels."
+Language data might also need to be cleaned and processed in other ways to suit your research purposes.
+We are making tools for text analysis available, alongside the Language Technology and Data Analysis Laboratory (LADAL).
+Test out tools for processing and analysing data, and access analysis and reuse training and tutorials for a diverse range of skill levels."
 :contents="[
     { label: 'Tools & notebooks', href: '#tools-notebooks' },
     { label: 'Guides', href: '#guides' },